 Irv Gikofsky, also known as Mr. G, has been delivering forecasts on New York television for almost 40 years.

-Mr. G continues his series of lectures as “Professional in Residence” at his alma mater Hofstra University where he speaks on radio and television broadcasting.
+Mr. G continues his series of lectures as “Professional in Residence” at his alma mater Hofstra University, where he speaks on radio and television broadcasting.
 Mr. G was born in Brooklyn and raised in Queens where he attended P.S.
 201 and J.H.S.
-218. He graduated from Francis Lewis High School and went on to Hofstra University in Long Island where he earned a Bachelor of Arts degree in History in 1967.
+218. He graduated from Francis Lewis High School and went on to Hofstra University in Long Island and earned a Bachelor of Arts degree in History in 1967.
 He received a Master of Arts degree in Secondary Education from Hofstra and pursued doctoral studies at Yeshiva University.

 When he is not forecasting or involved in charitable endeavors, Mr. G can often be seen running in Central Park, and has run 34 New York City Marathons.
 An avid runner, he has run over 75,000 miles — or three times around the planet — and is part of a unique group of runners to accomplish that feat.